BEECH 18 WING SPAR REINFORCING STRAP KIT

 Vintage Aircraft is proud to offer the best spar strap kit ever made for the Beech 18 series aircraft!

-We purchased the rights to the Supplemental Type Certificates from Aerospace Products and we are now offering complete kits for all of the different models of the Beech 18.
+We purchased the rights to the Aerospace Products spar strap STC and their full parts inventory.
+We are now offering their complete new old stock kits for all of the different models of the Beech 18.

 This kit is the only one that is completely flush with the skin of the aircraft and, as a result, is hardly noticeable.